 Admission to the JMU Musical Theatre Program

-An AUDITION is required for admission to the Musical Theatre Concentration in the School of Theatre and Dance.
+An AUDITION is required for admission to the Musical Theatre Major in the School of Theatre and Dance.

-(for current JMU students and potential spring 2015 admit transfer students from other institutions)
+(for prospective fall 2016 admit freshman, current JMU prospective spring 2016 program admit students, and prospective spring 2016 admit transfer students from other institutions.)

-(for current JMU students and prospective fall 2015 admit transfer students from other institutions)
+(for current JMU prospective fall 2016 program admit students, and prospective fall 2016 admit transfer students from other institutions.

 ARRANGING AN AUDITION/INTERVIEW

 Note that the gateway process (audition/ interview) is also used to determine offers of scholarships available to freshmen.
-We do not currently offer scholarships to transfer or continuing JMU students when admitted to the Theatre or Musical Theatre Concentrations.
-However, students admitted to the concentrations are able to apply for continuing student scholarships in the spring of each year.
+We do not currently offer scholarships to transfer or continuing JMU students when admitted to the Theatre or Musical Theatre Majors.
+However, students admitted to the majors are able to apply for continuing student scholarships in the spring of each year.

 APPLYING FOR ADMISSION TO THE UNIVERSITY